Testosterone Replacement Therapy · For Men

 Will I need TRT for life?

 TRT is generally a long-term treatment because the underlying cause usually persists.
 Stopping may return symptoms.
+Enclomiphene protocols may not be lifelong — your clinician will outline expectations based on your case.

-Who shouldn't use TRT?
+Who shouldn't take TRT?

 Ready?

-See if you’re a fit in about two minutes.
+See if you're a fit in

-Check your eligibility
+Check your eligibility →

 Your info is private and HIPAA-protected.